-- 8.1 Records will be entered into a "Freedom of Information Requests Log" kept within the school (in the Co-ordinator's office).
-Such records will remain on file for a period of six years and will be disposed of at a set time in a calendar year. - 8.2 The log will include details of: - The party making the request for information; - The date upon which the request was received(date stamp) and to whom it was addressed: - If relevant, the date upon which the request was subsequently referred (internal/external); - The nature of the information requested; - The date and time of the meeting(s) convened by the committee; - The outcome of the committee's deliberations, including summary reasons for a refusal (in whole or in part) to meet the information request; - The response made by the committee to the party requesting the information, including the person nominated to implement the response (Headteacher or Director), the date and format of the response and the details of the information provided. - Any subsequent appeal made by the enquirer - The date and time of the meeting convened by the appeals committee; - The outcome of the appeals committee's deliberations, including summary reasons for a refusal (in whole or in part) to meet the information request; - The response made by the appeals committee to the party making the appeal, including the person nominated to implement the response (Headteacher or Director), the date and format of the response and the details of the information provided. - 8.3 The appeals committee shall consider each appeal without reference to the records of the original committee meeting at which the request for information was refused.
+- 8.1 Records will be entered into a "Freedom of Information Requests Log" kept within the school (in the Coordinator's office).
+Such records will remain on file for a period of six years and will be disposed of at a set time in a calendar year. - 8.2 The log will include details of: - The party making the request for information; - The date upon which the request was received (date stamp) and to whom it was addressed; - If relevant, the date upon which the request was subsequently referred (internal/external); - The nature of the information requested;

+- The date and time of the meeting(s) convened by the Academy Trust; - The outcome of the Academy Trust's deliberations, including summary reasons for a refusal (in whole or in part) to meet the information request; - The response made by the Academy Trust to the party requesting the information, including the person nominated to implement the response (Executive Headteacher or Trustee), the date and format of the response and the details of the information provided. - Any subsequent appeal made by the enquirer - The date and time of the meeting convened by the appeals committee; - The outcome of the appeals committee's deliberations, including summary reasons for a refusal (in whole or in part) to meet the information request; - The response made by the appeals committee to the party making the appeal, including the person nominated to implement the response (Executive Headteacher or Trustee), the date and format of the response and the details of the information provided. - 8.3 The appeals committee shall consider each appeal without reference to the records of the Academy Trust meeting at which the request for information was refused.